wtimkey/wtimkey.github.io/index.md

 title: Home
 ---

 Hello!
-I am a post-baccalaureate researcher in the [Computational Psycholingusitics Reserach Discussions group (C.Psyd)](https://c-psyd.github.io/) housed within the [Department of Lingusitics](https://linguistics.cornell.edu/) at [Cornell University](https://cornell.edu).
-I have the pleasure of being advised by [Marten van Schijndel](https://vansky.github.io/).
-I graduated with a degree in Linguistics from Cornell in May 2020, and I'm currently applying to PhD programs in Lingustics and Cognitive Science.
+I am a first-year PhD student in the [Department of Linguistics](https://linguistics.as.nyu.edu/) at [New York University](https://nyu.edu/).

+I completed a BA in Linguistics at Cornell in May 2020, and then spent a year as a Post-Baccalaureate researcher at Cornell working with [Marten van Schijndel](https://vansky.github.io/).

-My research interestes lie broadly within the field of computational psycholingusitics, specifically:
+My research interests lie broadly within the field of computational psycholinguistics, specifically:

 **1) Inductive Biases:** What can statistical models of language, such as deep neural nets, teach us about what is learnable from primary lingusitic data with a general-purpose learner.

-**2) Statistical Models as Theories of Human Langauge Processing:** There has been a considerable amount of research in recent years which seeks to evaluate the lingusitic knowledge encoded in state-of-the-art language models like BERT and GPT-2.
-These models may not only provide insights into what is learnable from finite lingusitic data, but also uncover potential theories of real-time language processing in humans.
+**2) Statistical Models as Theories of Human Language Processing:** There has been a considerable amount of research in recent years which seeks to evaluate the lingusitic knowledge encoded in state-of-the-art language models like BERT and GPT-2.
+These models may not only provide insights into what is learnable from finite linguisitic data, but also uncover potential theories of real-time language processing in humans.

 ---

 ## News

+- 9/1/2022 - Started my PhD at NYU!
 - 9/23/2021 - Our [EMNLP paper](https://aclanthology.org/2021.emnlp-main.372/) was selected for an oral presentation!
 - 8/26/2021 - Our [paper](https://aclanthology.org/2021.emnlp-main.372/) on similarity measures in Transformer language models was accepted to EMNLP!
 - 8/7/2021 -  Presented our [ACL Findings](https://aclanthology.org/2021.findings-acl.298/) paper at ACL 2021.